kubernetes/kops/docs/architecture/kops-controller.md

 # Architecture: kops-controller

 kops-controller runs as a DaemonSet on the master node(s).
 It is a kubebuilder controller, that performs runtime reconciliation for kops.
+It also runs a GRPC service that can be used for in-cluster operations.

 Controllers in kops-controller:

 * NodeController

+Services in kops-controller:

+* NodeBootstrap

-## NodeController
+## Node Controller

 The NodeController watches Node objects, and applies labels to them from a controller.
 Previously this was done by the kubelet, but the fear was that this